lucasquemelli/a-b_testing/README.md

 2. What is the potential number of sales that the new webpage can have?

-3. What is the total revenue of the bluetooth keyboard by the new webpage?
+3. What is the total revenue of the bluetooth keyboard for the new webpage?
 (R$ 4500,00/keyboard)